LoopKit/loopdocs/docs/operation/features/ice.md

     By checking in on the meal's observed behaviors, you'll have a good starting point to fine-tuning any new or unknown carb breakdown.

 !!! note
     Remember this conversation is assuming you have basals fairly well set and are not sick.
-If other factors could be significantly causing your BGs to swing that *Loop* doesn't know about (bad sites, illness, or basal rates that need to be adjusted), they may be attributed in part to [*ICE*](#insulin-counteraction-effects) when they really aren't food-related.
+If other factors could be significantly causing your glucose levels to swing that *Loop* doesn't know about (bad sites, illness, or basal rates that need to be adjusted), they may be attributed in part to [*ICE*](#insulin-counteraction-effects) when they really aren't food-related.
 In those cases, address the underlying cause and then use the Carbohydrates page when you've come back to "normal".